kelwyres/Bactabolize/README.md

     - defined as a protein pair that are most similar to each other (by pident)
 * Collect model genes that have no ortholog to search at nucleotide level
 * Uni-directional BLASTn for unannotated gene detection
+    - filter on evalue <= 1e-3, coverage >= 80%, pident >= 80%
+    - require translated sequence to not have a truncating mutation
+* Any BLASTn hit that passes filtering is automatically considered ortholog
+    - I don't think this is the best approach
+* Remove models genes that do not have an ortholog in the isolate
+    - Artifical genes are excepted here
+* Rename identified orthologs to match locus\_tags in isolate
+* Write model to disk

 # TODO
 * Getting 1182 orthologs on K\_quasi\_quasi\_01A030T, tut notes have 1186
-    - 1185 after unannotated gene search
+    - 1185 after unannotated gene search (tut detected no annotated genes)
     - resolve differences
-* Also detecting unannotated genes in K\_quasi\_quasi\_01A030T where tut did not
 * Test BLASTn alignment sequence extraction
-* Have orthologs.identify create a set of models genes that do NOT have orthologs in isolate
+    - tested this to some extent and I think it's correct but tut notes have different offsets...
 * Determine better scheme for renaming unannotated genes in the new isolate model
-    - model genes renamed to match the isolate gene locus\_tag, unnanntated does not have this info
+    - model genes renamed to match the isolate gene locus\_tag, unnannotated does not have this info
+    - currently naming as '{old\_name}\_unannotated'

 # Planned features